Obama moves to split cyberwarfare command from the NSA

 DrScump

-It doesn't seem logical to make major administration changes when your term is 99% over.
+It doesn't seem logical to initiate major administration structural changes when your term is 99% over.

 reply